 We moved on to how do I get more treatment if I needed it, we both felt the key element of my treatment had been the combination of Pembrolizumab (Keytruda) and Ipilimumab (Yervoy).
 He mentioned that the doses I had received were low, which probably accounts for the fact I have had very little in the way of side effects, but as they seemed to work there was no point changing the dose.
 He told me that I simply had to purchase the drugs from the manufacturer and they would administer them at Southampton, he agreed to get costs for me as well.
 It looks like they manage to combine privately funded drugs with NHS care, which again I had been told wasn’t possible.
 It seems that they interpret NHS guidelines differently in Southampton.

 I mentioned that my oncologist in Leeds was trying to put together an Individual Funding Arrangement application but we were uncertain as to what treatment we were asking for.
-He agreed with our Leeds oncologist that there is little chance of it being granted (but I still want it submitting!) so it looks like we will still be funding some of the treatment but at a much lower cost.
+He agreed with our Leeds oncologist that there is little chance of it being granted (but I still want it submitting!) so it looks like we may still be funding some of the treatment but at a much lower cost.

 So we left with a PET CT scan coming up soon, costs to be made available for the drugs and a plan for the future should I need more treatment that doesn’t involve us going bankrupt in the process.
 Halfway up the corridor on the way out Helen and I hugged each other and were almost in tears.
 We’ve gone from being on the outside to back on the inside.